ibergis/ibergis.github.io/1.0/en/_sources/docs/ibergis/for-users/user-manual/introduction.rst.txt

 The content of this manual has been written by the developers of IberGIS.
 However, it is possible that some errors may exist.

 The authors, proofreaders and editors assume no responsibility or liability for any erros and their possible consequences.
-In the event that you detect an error, we encourage you to report i so that it can be corrected.
+In the event that you detect an error, we encourage you to report it so that it can be corrected.

 This document has been edited with reStructuredText.